Bittrex/bittrex.github.io/README.md

 ## Updating the Docs with a new API Spec
 In order to update the docs site with a new version of the API spec, all you have to do is build spectacle with the new spec file.

+A couple things to note:
+- _We do not generate an API spec file for v1, so the spec file was built manually_
+- _The API spec file for v3 is automatically generated, and we have a few changes that we make manually, so a build step is required to get the final spec JSON used to generate the static site_

 ### Update v1
 1. Make changes directly to the JSON file at `_data/api-spec-v1-1.json`
 1. Rebuild the v1 docs page `npm run build:spectacle:v1`

-**Note**: _We do not generate an API spec file for v1, so the spec file was built manually_

 ### Update v3
-**Note**: _The API spec file for v3 is automatically generated, and we have a few changes that we make manually, so a build step is required to get the final spec JSON used to generate the static site_
 1. Place the generated API spec JSON file at `src/_data/api-spec-v3.json` (overwrite the current file)
 1. Build the v3 spec file `npm run build:json:v3`
 1. Rebuild the v3 docs site `npm run build:spectacle:v3`